RadekTester/space_invaders/README.md

 - *requirements.txt* --- File containing list of required python packages.
 - */tests* --- folder containing tests and test data
 - */src* --- folder containing source code of the application
-- */venv* --- folder containing Python virtual environment
+- */venv* --- folder containing Python virtual environment (it will be created automatically after running installation)
+- */scan_data* --- folder containing provided sample data in for of text files.

 ### Installation of virutal environment